 At Jwalaji – the fire Shakti Peetha…

-With slow motion drive through wet road, we reached Jwalaji town.
+With slow-motion drive through the wet road, we reached Jwalaji town.
 Jwalamukhi means the Volcano.
 One of the great shakti peethas, Devi is prayed in the form of flames which are lightened from ages.
 The flames come out of nowhere from the ground.
 Flame means Jwala and the goddess – Jwalaji.

 The divine flame.. those who are habitual to see an idol as a god in the temples will have a different experience.
 The goddess is prayed here in the form of flames which are eternally lightened from the ground.
 Though the main shrine is simple and typical, a newly renovated campus provides a mix of different arts.